-A twig wreath is a great starting point for a traditional fall decoration.
-To let the twigs shine on their own, we created a concentrated point of interest instead of wrapping the entire wreath.
+A grapevine wreath is a great starting point for traditional fall wreath ideas.
+To let the grapevine base shine on its own, we created a concentrated point of interest instead of wrapping the entire DIY door wreath.
 This classic look is reminiscent of a cornucopia with wheat, flowers, and cotton.
-To see how we layered our wreath, check out the step-by-step instructions below.
-Feel free to add your own style by playing with different colors and accessories.
+To see how to make a fall wreath with a grapevine base, check out our step-by-step instructions below.
+Feel free to add your own natural elements and play with different colors and accessories you love to see in fall door wreaths.

 Before you add all the elements to your fall wreath, you should add a hook to the back for easy hanging.
 Snip a piece of craft wire and bend it in half.
 Fold each end back up towards the top as shown.